aarsenault/CruciVault/README.md

 A secure Bittensor wallet browser extension.

 ## Features
+- Creates a persistent wallet loaded in a sidebar
 - Generate and restore Bittensor wallets
 - Secure password protection
 - Extension auto-locks after a user specified period of inactivity.